Lecanemab-irmb (Leqembi)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-Although there are no labeled contraindications, there are warnings and precautions which include amyloid related imaging abnormalities (ARIA) and infusion-related reactions.
-Monoclonal antibodies directed against aggregated forms of beta amyloid can cause ARIA, characterized as ARIA with edema (ARIA-E), which can be observed on magnetic resonance imaging (MRI) as brain edema or sulcal effusions, and ARIA with hemosiderin deposition (ARIA-H), which includes microhemorrhage and superficial siderosis.
+The prescribing information includes a boxed warning for amyloid-related imaging abnormalities (ARIA).
+Monoclonal antibodies directed against aggregated forms of beta amyloid can cause ARIA, characterized as ARIA with edema (ARIA-E), which can be observed on magnetic resonance imaging (MRI) as brain swelling or sulcal effusions, and ARIA with hemosiderin deposition (ARIA-H), which includes microhemorrhage and superficial siderosis.
 ARIA-H can occur spontaneously in patients with AD.
 ARIA-H associated with monoclonal antibodies directed against aggregated forms of beta amyloid generally occurs in association with an occurrence of ARIA-E. ARIA-H of any cause and ARIA-E can occur together.
 ARIA is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, rarely can occur.
 When present, reported symptoms associated with ARIA may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
 Focal neurologic deficits may also occur.
 Symptoms associated with ARIA usually resolve over time.
 Healthcare providers will need to obtain a recent (within one year) brain MRI prior to initiating treatment with Leqembi.
 An MRI will also need obtained prior to the 5th, 7th, and 14th infusions (Eisai, 2023b).

 The most common adverse reactions (at approximately 10% and higher incidence compared to placebo) included in clinical trials were infusion-related reactions, headache, and ARIA-edema.